AitonGoldman/replay_rules/PINBURGH_RULES.md

 ### 4. Seeding Players

-Before Session 6, players will be “seeded” by their win-loss record from Day 1, with ties broken by random draw.
-In Division E, this seeding will be used even though players’ records are wiped before play.
+Before Session 6, players will be “seeded” by their win-loss record from Day 1, with `ties broken by random draw.` In Division E, this seeding will be used even though players’ records are wiped before play.
-Following Session 6, players will be “seeded” in the next session by their win-loss record, with ties broken by random draw.
+Following Session 6, players will be “seeded” in the next session by their win-loss record, `with ties broken by random draw.` `Is this correct?
+Above, we just went through a whole thing about ties being broken by the higher record after sessions, but here we switch to using random draws?`

 ### 5. Group Assignment

 In each session, the field will be “tiered” for assignment into groups, using predetermined tier sizes, in the same fashion as Day 1’s sessions.
 Three-player matches will appear only within the lowest tier.
-The general description of tiers is given below, along with the specific assignments for a full field of 168 players per division.
+~~The general description of tiers is given below, along with the specific assignments for a full field of 168 players per division.

-**During Session 6, the first tier will have 96 players and 24 groups, and the second tier will have all remaining players:**
+~~**During Session 6, the first tier will have 96 players and 24 groups, and the second tier will have all remaining players:**
 1-48-49-96, 2-47-50-95, 3-46-51-94, ..., 24-25-72-
 97-132-133-168, 98-131-134-167, 99-130-135-166, ..., 114-115-150-